Aloadae: Other stories

 According to Diodorus, the Aloadae are Thessalian heroes who were sent out by their father Aloeus to fetch back their mother Iphimedeia and their sister Pancratis, who had been carried off by Thracians.
 After having overtaken and defeated the Thracians in the island of Strongyle (Naxos), they settled there as rulers over the Thracians.
 But soon after, they killed each other in a dispute which had arisen between them, and the Naxians worshiped them as heroes.

 In all these traditions, the Aloadae were represented as only remarkable for their gigantic physical strength; but there was another story which placed them in a different light.
 Pausanias related that they were believed to have been the first of all men who worshiped the Muses on Mount Helicon, and to have consecrated this mountain to them; but they worshiped only three Muses — Melete, Mneme and Aoede.
 They were bringers of civilization, founding the cities and teaching culture to humanity.
 They were venerated specifically in Naxos and Boeotian Ascra, two cities they founded.
 Besides these two, the foundation of the town of Aloïum in Thessaly was ascribed to them.

 Ephialtes (lit. "he who jumps upon") is also the Greek word for "nightmare", and Ephialtes was sometimes considered the daimon of nightmares.
 In the Inferno of Dante's Divine Comedy Ephialtes is one of six giants placed in the great pit that separates the eighth and ninth circles of Hell, Fraud and Cocytus, respectively.
 He is chained as punishment for challenging Jupiter.

+Paleontology

+Otozoum, the ichnogenus of sauropodomorph dinosaur, was named after Otus.